mj-alliance/aging-report-docs/EULA.md

 - **Microsoft Azure** - Subject to Microsoft's terms

 ## 16. Indemnification
-You agree to indemnify Alliance Legal Systems Corp. against claims arising from your use of the App or violation of this Agreement.
+You agree to indemnify Alliance Legal Solutions, LLC against claims arising from your use of the App or violation of this Agreement.

 ## 17. Governing Law
-This Agreement is governed by the laws of [Your State/Country], without regard to conflict of law provisions.
+This Agreement is governed by the laws of the state of North Carolina, USA, without regard to conflict of law provisions.

 ## 18. Entire Agreement
-This Agreement, together with our Privacy Policy, constitutes the entire agreement between you and Alliance Legal Systems Corp. regarding the App.
+This Agreement, together with our Privacy Policy, constitutes the entire agreement between you and Alliance Legal Solutions, LLC regarding the App.

 ## 19. Contact Information
 For questions about this Agreement:

-**Alliance Legal Systems Corp.**
+**Alliance Legal Solutions, LLC**
-Email: [your-legal@alliance.com]
-Address: [Your Business Address]
+Legal Inquiries: legal@alliancelegal.com
+Technical Support: it@alliancelegal.com
+Address: 5970 Fairview Rd, Suite 601, Charlotte, NC 28210

 ## 20. Acknowledgment
 By using the App, you acknowledge that you have read this Agreement, understand it, and agree to be bound by its terms.

 ---

-**Alliance Legal Systems Corp.**
+**Alliance Legal Solutions, LLC**
 Version 1.0
 Last Updated: November 7, 2025